Possession of Marijuana

 Marijuana is a popular recreational drug throughout Texas and has recently been used for many medicinal purposes and to treat a variety of ailments.
 However, marijuana is still criminalized in Texas and an individual can be arrested and charged with a serious offense if they are caught with marijuana in their possession.

 A conviction for marijuana possession in Texas can result in serious penalties, including jail time, steep fines and/or a criminal record.
 If you have been arrested for possessing pot, marijuana, cannabis, hydro, chronic, bud or weed throughout Georgetown, it is important to contact an experienced criminal defense attorney who will make every effort to help you achieve the most desirable outcome in your particular situation.

 Georgetown Possession of Marijuana Attorney

-Contact Law Office of Michael J. Price if you have been charged with possession of marijuana in Georgetown, or any of the surrounding areas of Round Rock, Killeen, Temple, Belton or Harker Heights.
+Contact Law Office of Price & Wiggins, P.C. if you have been charged with possession of marijuana in Georgetown, or any of the surrounding areas of Round Rock, Killeen, Temple, Belton or Harker Heights.
 Texas criminal defense lawyer Michael J. Price will aggressively fight the serious marijuana allegations against you.